 Sensor chip SA - streptavidin

 Sensor chip SA with pre-immobilized Streptavidin is a general-purpose sensor chip for capture of biotinylated ligands.
-A combination of high affinity (KD » 10-15) and binding capacity, reproducibility and chemical resistance gives excellent performance in a broad range of applications.
+A combination of high affinity (KD » 10-15 M) and binding capacity, reproducibility and chemical resistance gives excellent performance in a broad range of applications.
 Examples include the capturing of large amounts of PCR products to facilitate detection of small molecules, as well as the use of harsh regeneration protocols with retained cycle-to-cycle reproducibility.

 The ligand concentration to be captured may be as low as pM (1).
 Short oligonucleotides and other ligands often bind rapidly to the Streptavidin and equilibrium is achieved in a short time.
 For longer nucleic acid fragments, low flow rates (2–5 μl/min) and longer contact times are used (up to 30 minutes) and 0.5 M NaCl is included in the sample buffer.
 To control immobilization levels use short contact times with diluted samples.